 Actually, the technology itself isn’t new; it’s been used in medical and veterinary settings for a long time!
 But until Force of Nature figured out how to bring the tech into your home, it hasn’t been available for consumers.

 There’s a slight learning curve to using Force of Nature, but after you do it once, you’ll see how easy it is!
-And one of the best things about it is that it is TRULY a multi-purpose product—there are SO many different ways to use it!
+And one of the things I love about it is that it is truly a multi-purpose product—there are SO many different ways to use it!
 You don’t have to rinse it, so you can spray it on furniture, strollers, fruits & veggies, clothing, doorknobs, and basically any kind of surface to disinfect and just generally freshen things up.

-Force of Nature contains only 3 ingredients, which means zero fragrances, preservatives, allergens, carcinogens, etc. You can read our full review of Force of Nature right here!
+Force of Nature contains only 3 ingredients, which means zero fragrances, preservatives, allergens, carcinogens, etc. You can read my full review of Force of Nature right here!

-Shop Force of Nature.
-(You can use the code THEFILTERY30 for 30% off Starter Kits & bundles.)
+You can use the code THEFILTERY30 for 30% off Starter Kits & bundles.

 Branch Basics (Best Concentrate)